Books I like

 - I don't need to list His books.
 Get the lot.

-- Yes, Childhood's End totally rules.
+- Yes, Childhood's End totally shines.

 - Eoin Colfer—see Douglas Adams